 The optimal shape of a container terminal is a rectangle that allows sufficient berthing space and a corresponding yard footprint.
-However, such an ideal footprint is rarely found, particularly in older terminals due to physical and site constraints.
+However, due to physical and site constraints, such an ideal footprint is rarely found, particularly in older terminals.
 The outcome is a variety of container terminal footprints that are relatively rectangular if the site allows, but each terminal has faced specific constraints in its development.
 The following footprint development strategies are noted:

 - Reconversion.
 A container terminal can be created by reconverting existing port facilities that have been abandoned or are seen as less profitable.
 This tends to be a common and low-cost option for existing ports, but the challenge is an effective reconversion.
 For instance, the Port Elizabeth complex (New York) is among the oldest container terminal facilities and began operation in the 1960s.
 The terminals were built over reconverted break-bulk and warehousing facilities that were gradually torn down as container traffic grew.
 For this complex, the port did not expand its total footprint but reconverted towards containerization by removing marginalized port activities.
 In the 1990s, an on-dock rail facility was added between the APM and Maher terminals, which reduced the yard footprint but allowed better hinterland access.
 The case of Montreal underlines unique reconversion challenges as the container terminal facilities were forced to expand laterally due to the limited availability of adjacent real estate.
 This led to terminal footprints that were narrow and elongated.